Grappwiiy/OPSWAT-Coding-Challenge/README.md

 # OPSWAT Coding Challenge

+`IMPORTANT!
+If the requests for APIs do not work, you must install the 'CORS' extension.
+[LINK TO EXTENSION](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf)`

 1) Clone the project. `git clone [LINK]` .
 2) Change the file `.env.example` to `.env` and add your API key.